 I did something a little different with this project.
 You can’t tell from looking at the outside.
 The outside just has one coat of CeCe’s natural chalk and clay paint.
 Then I wet distressed the edges and used my Minwax polycrylic.

 But when I bought this it was in really rough shape.
 The outside was scuffed up and the inside on the felt was stained and dirty.
-Up until recently I’ve been avoiding any jewelry boxes and cabinets that have dirty felt.
+Up until recently, I’ve been avoiding any jewelry boxes and cabinets that have dirty felt.
 I’ve tried cleaning it before without very good results.
-I was decoupaging on another project when I though, “Why don’t I just decoupage OVER the stained felt?”
+I was decoupaging on another project when I thought, “Why don’t I just decoupage OVER the stained felt?”

 This box had some dividers in it.
 They came out with a little work and I scraped off the remaining glue.
 I had some 7 Gypsies tissue paper that I’d been hoarding for a while.
 I tore it into pieces and glued it in with some Mod Podge.
 Then I gently covered it with another thin layer of Mod Podge and let it dry before I closed the box.